eigenbom/avm/README.md

 ## Examples

 Here are some introdutory examples.
-Refer to the source files or [tests][Tests] for further examples.
+Refer to the source files or [tests/](tests) for further examples.

 ### Basic Usage